 Tomcat 9.0 requires Java SE 8 or later to be installed on the server.
 Run the following command to install the OpenJDK package:

-Verify installed Java version.
+Verify installed Java version:

-First thing to do is to go to Apache Tomcat’s download page and download the latest stable version of Apache Tomcat, At the moment of writing this article it is version 9.0.27:
+The first thing to do is to go to Apache Tomcat’s download page and download the latest stable version of Apache Tomcat, At the moment of writing this article it is version 9.0.27: